 entry fess (paid via Credit Card) will have the same amount of entry fee added to the prize payout,

 however the remaining fee will be used to support our Credit Card Vendors.
 We are committed to

-100% payout, but can only payout the net fees Upstate Anglers, LLC actually obtains.
+100% payout, but can only payout the net fees Upstate Anglers actually obtains.